-When you make the decision as to which stock you are going to invest in, only invest five to ten percent of your total capital fund into that one choice.
-By doing this you won’t lose huge losses if the stock suddenly going into rapid decline.
+When you decide upon a stock to invest in, you should invest no more than 10% of your capital funds into this choice.
+By doing this you won’t lose huge amounts of money if the stock crashes.

-Don’t invest too much in the company where you are an employee.
-While it can fill you with pride to own the stock of your employer, it also carries risk.
-If your employer makes bad management decisions, both the value of your portfolio and your paycheck could be threatened.
+Don’t overly invest too much into any company that employs you.
+While owning stock in your employer company can make you feel proud, it’s way too risky to depend on it alone.
+If something bad occurs, both the value of your portfolio and your paycheck could be threatened.
 However, if employees can buy company shares at a nice discount, you might have good reason to buy.